Medical Detox

 Intense sleepiness, extreme appetite, mood swings, bad dreams, etc.

-Inpatient Detox Program for Withdrawal Symptoms — West Palm Beach South Florida
+Inpatient Detox Program for Drug and Alcohol Use Disorder — West Palm Beach South Florida

 The treatment process at Flagler Health And Wellness begins with a comprehensive assessment, which includes blood and urine screenings, medical history, psychological assessments, and another testing as applicable.
 The results of the assessment determine whether a patient would benefit from medical detox (as well as the use of supplemental medication like those used to control cravings).